 3- IMPACT ON MARITIME SECTORS

 In general, the impact of the Agreement on the maritime sector will be determined by the volume of trade.
 But, according to the government’s estimates, Canada’s GDP would increase by only 0,6% as a result of this agreement.
 Also, despite the fact that Europe represents a market of 500 million consumers, the most exported products to Europe, apart from aerospace, are mainly natural resources transported in bulk, such as minerals and and wood products.
 For Canada, therefore, the European market is definitively an industrial market and not a consumer market.

-Also, 80 per cent of the vessels navigating on the Great Lakes and St. Lawrence waters are non-Canadian vessels.
+Also, a large part of the vessels navigating on the Great Lakes and St. Lawrence waters are non-Canadian vessels.
 Since foreign shipowners are mostly involved in international trade on the St. Lawrence River, the impact on the Canadian labor force in the marine transportation sector would be marginal if there was an increase in the traffic.
 However, the increase in volumes transported should benefit the port sites and the local logistics sector.